Regulatory Model Numbers

 1. Ground yourself with an ESD wrist strap.

-2. Power down the power supply to be removed by disconnecting the AC power cable.
+2. Power down the power supply, which will be removed by disconnecting the AC power cable.

 3. Push the power supply release lever and remove the power supply.